Table of Contents

 Excess post-exercise oxygen consumption

 As mentioned before, the body covers a part of its increased need for energy in an anaerobic fashion at the beginning of strain until the oxygen intake is sufficiently increased.
-Thus, the increased level only subsides with a certain delay since the body has to compensate the earlier oxygen deficit.
+Thus, the increased level only subsides with a certain delay since the body has to compensate for the earlier oxygen deficit.
 This deficit is referred to as excess post-exercise oxygen consumption which can have different magnitudes depending on the degree of the strain.

 Changes in the Cardiovascular System